You Credit Score- How's Your FICO?

 • Credit History - How long have you had credit?

-• Payment History - Do you have a history of late payments?
+• Late Payments - Do you have a history of late payments?

 • Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-• Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+• Requests for Credit - How many times have you had your credit checked for a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Getting your credit score

 Got a Question?